 Jahred R. Warkentin (MA) is a first-year Master’s student in Ethnomusicology.
 His research interests include the effects of trauma, genocide, and modernization from the aftermath of the Killing Fields and Khmer Rouge on traditional Khmer/Cambodian music.
 Particularly he wishes to archive and rediscover unpopular oral traditions lost to the decimation of genocide.
 He holds a BMus in Composition from the University of Toronto and is an active composer and guitarist in the Toronto contemporary music scene.

-Kristen Graves (PhD) is interested in issues of sound studies and everyday listening, as well as how virtuosic listening intersects with issues of Indigeneity, human rights, and communication about sound.
-Studying with a community that works in the garbage dump of Oaxaca, Mexico, Kristen’s Connaught-funded research will explore how this community has built and actively exchanges sound knowledge that has evolved through environmental changes, and has been passed down through generations of workers.
-Kristen earned her Master’s Degree in Interdisciplinary Studies from New York University in 2018, where she researched the empowering impact of teaching songwriting to marginalized youth.
-She is also an internationally touring folk singer who has performed with legends Pete Seeger, Harry Belafonte, and Peter Yarrow; and she helped build and is still closely involved with the non-profit organization Simply Smiles, which serves Indigenous children and families.
-(Kristen’s website)
+Kristen Graves’ (PhD) research focuses on the virtuosic listening skills enacted by a community that works in the garbage dump of Oaxaca, Mexico.
+Kristen’s Connaught-funded research explores the connections between this community’s sound knowledge, their everyday acts of publicly performed listening, and the impact of listening on individual and group identities.
+Kristen earned her Master’s Degree in Interdisciplinary Studies from New York University in 2018, where she researched the effect of teaching songwriting skills in youth communities as a way to encourage self-empowerment and agency.
+She is also an internationally touring folk singer who has performed with legends Pete Seeger, Harry Belafonte, and Peter Yarrow; and she helped build and is still closely involved with the non-profit organization Simply Smiles, which serves Indigenous children and families. http://kristengravesportfolio.com

 Nate Renner‘s (PhD) research concerns the contemporary and traditional music and dance of Japan’s indigenous Ainu people.
 For years he studied relationships between music and everyday speech, which he believes are available to people in the formation and expression of identity.
 More recently — after one year of fieldwork with Ainu people in Hokkaido, Japan — Nate shifted his focus to include relationships between music and the physical environment.
 Some of the questions Nate ponders are: Can certain ontologies of music and ways of conceptualizing sound engender particular relationships with the environment?
 Can the music of contemporary indigenous peoples like the Ainu inform the institutions of colonial states on issues such as the environment, law, and politics?